Gluten-free marathon meal plan – Tuesday

 Tuesday training:

-* Beginner's guidelines as recommended by the TCS London Marathon.
+Rest (beginner's guidelines as recommended by the TCS London Marathon).

 Tuesday nutrition:

 Carbohydrate is reduced today as it's a rest day.
-Starting with a protein-rich breakfast is a good option to support muscle growth and repair whilst training volume is lower.
+Starting with a protein-rich breakfast is a good option to support muscle growth and repair while training volume is lower.
 Earlier in the week is a great opportunity to boost micronutrient intake, such as folate and magnesium, which are both important for energy production.

 Breakfast